stcarrez/swagger-ada/README.md

 alr with openapi_server
 ```

-For the server part (`openapi_server`), you must choose a servlet web container that will handle the requests.
+For the server part, you must choose a servlet web container that will handle the requests.
 Two web server implementations are provided:

 * [AWS](https://github.com/AdaCore/aws)